AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 ```

-To verify if the installation was successful, we can run
+To verify if the installation was successful, you can run

 ```
 node --version